Delete or Encrypt Confidential Information

 Clear temporary files and other stored data

-Your computer may also be storing sensitive information without your direct knowledge, such as cached browser history, emails, etc. We have documented the ways you can remove the majority of these files on Mac and Windows computers.
+Your computer may also be storing sensitive information without your direct knowledge, such as cached browser history, emails, etc. We have documented the ways you can remove the majority of these files on Mac computers.

 Note: It's difficult to remove ALL temporary files containing sensitive information.
 If you need a more secure solution, talk to CUS about using an encrypted user account, like FileVault.